 - Encourage public awareness of the values of conservation and open space

-- Coordinate with the Pacifica Open Space Committee to implement the Open Space Task Force Report
+- Coordinate with the Pacifica Open Space and Parkland Advisory Committee to implement the Open Space Task Force Report

 - Educate citizens to respect and value open space

 - Encourage economically viable community development in accord with the mission of the land trust

 How Do We Work?

 Land Trusts work in a variety of ways by directly negotiating land transactions, many of which offer direct income, estate, or property tax benefits to a landowner.

 A landowner may give property to the land trust by a gift or will